xBimTeam/Xbim.IDS.Validator/Xbim.IDS.Validator.Extensions.COBie/Readme.md

 ## Which IDS Facet Types work with COBie?

-Currently only Entity Type and Attribute are supported - however this alone gives access to the whole COBie domain.
+Currently only Entity Type (Sheet), Attribute (Column) and Properties (Attributes sheet) are supported - however this alone gives access to the whole COBie domain.
 Other facets such as Classification can be expressed in terms of these two facets, and will be introduced in a future update for completeness.